zuozhenggh/learning-library/data-management-library/database/Essbase21c/essbase-basic/essbase-basic.md

 In this section, The following topics will be covered:

-* Connect to Data Sources
 * Explore the Smart View interface
-* Create ad hoc grids
+* Create Ad Hoc grids
-* Use Audit Trail
+* Overview of Web user interface

 After installing Oracle Smart View for Office, you can create connections to Essbase.